f5alliances/f5_provisioner/docs/access_lab.rst

 Access the Lab
 ==============

-Once the provisioner has run successfully and infrasture has been spun up.
+Once the provisioner has run successfully and infrastructure has been spun up.

 All the workbench information is stored in a local directory named after the workshop (e.g. TESTWORKSHOP1/instructor_inventory.txt) after the provisioner is run and is succesful.

-Example:
+Example: Make sure to go to the provisioner directoy

 .. code::